 Fishing gear in the Southeast Pacific Ocean from left to right: a Chilean purse seiner; a tuna purse seiner in tropical waters of the northern part of Area 87; a Peruvian purse seiner; a trawler; and a small purse seiner (NOAA)

 Commercial fisheries tend to have been concentrated in areas of higher productivity where there is upwelling of nutrients, often associated with seamounts and ridges.
 Seamounts and ridges are also the only places shallow enough to bottom fish.
 Although there are numerous sea-mounts and ridge systems in the South Pacific high seas, only the prominent appear to have been fished to any extent: the Lord Howe Rise, the South Tasman Rise, and the Louisville Ridge.
 There are closely related fish species, and species in common, across all these features.

 South Pacific high seas fisheries can be categorised into benthic (mainly invertebrate species that live on the seafloor), demersal (mainly fish, close to the seafloor), and pelagic (mainly fish and prawns, at the surface and in the midwater).
 Commercial fishing for benthic and demersal species is restricted to a depth of about 1500 m.
 Dominant demersal finfish fished commercially include orange roughy, oreos, alfonsino, and bluenose.
 Pelagic fishing takes place irrespective of depth, but tends to be associated with upwelling of nutrients.
-The dominant pelagic species fished commercially is jack mackerel.
+The dominant pelagic species fished commercially are jack mackerel. and jumbo flying squid

-Fishing methods currently used include purse seining, pelagic trawling, bottom trawling, pelagic longlining, bottom longlining and potting.
+Fishing methods currently used include purse seining, pelagic trawling, Jigging, bottom trawling and bottom longlining.